suspect-devices/digithink/docs/buildnotes/ezra.md

 root@tk2022:~# incus start ezra
 ```

-Since ifupdown was required to configure both interfaces I believe that the right thing to do would be to delete cloud-init.network-config from the container and do the steps above.
+Since ifupdown seemed to be required to configure both interfaces I believe that the right thing to do would be to delete "cloud-init.network-config" from the container and do the steps above.

 ## And we are done (for now)

 I think there is still clean up that can be done on the conf.d which I may revisit.

 ## References